oauth-wg/oauth-cross-device-security/main.md

 An end-user makes an online purchase.
 Before completing the purchase, they get a notification on their mobile phone, asking them to authorize the transaction.
 The user opens their app and authenticates to the service before authorizing the transaction.

 ## Example A5: Add a device to a network.
 An employee is issued with a personal computer that is already joined to a network.
 The employee wants to add their mobile phone to the network to allow it to access corporate data and services (e.g., files and e-mail).
-The PC displays a QR code, which the employee scans with their mobile phone.
+The personal computer displays a QR code, which the employee scans with their mobile phone.
 The mobile phone is joined to the network and the employee can start accessing corporate data and services on their mobile device.

 ## Example A6: Remote onboarding
 A new employee is directed to an onboarding portal to provide additional information to confirm their identity on their first day with their new employer.
 Before activating the employee's account, the onboarding portal requests that the employee present a government issued ID, proof of a background check and proof of their qualifications.
 The onboarding portal displays a QR code, which the user scans with their mobile phone.
 Scanning the QR code invokes the employee's wallet on their mobile phone, and the employee is asked to present digital versions of an identity document (e.g., a driving license), proof of a background check by an identity verifier, and proof of their qualifications.
 The employee authorizes the release of the credentials and after completing the onboarding process, their account is activated.